Saghen/blink.cmp/README.md

       show_on_insert_on_trigger_character = true,
       -- list of additional trigger characters that won't trigger the completion window when the cursor comes after a trigger character when entering insert mode show_on_insert_blocked_trigger_characters = { "'", '"' },
+      -- when false, will not show the completion window when in a snippet show_in_snippet = false,
     },

     signature_help = {